AARNet/Globus-Community/globus-community-au/aarnet_globus_collections.md

 These fixed collections are intended to demonstrate anonymous download or transfer by all users with or without a Globus account.

+The ```standard_test_files``` directory contains a suite of test files copied from CERN that will be useful for testing transfer performance with different sizes and numbers of files.

+The ```RWTEST``` directory contains the files in the Public, Anonymously-readable Test Collections writeable for AARNet Demonstrators.

-Note that the contents of these collections will be visible to ALL users, and not writeable by anyone.
+Note that the contents of these collections will be visible to ALL users, and not directly writeable by anyone, including by AARNet Demonstrators.

 - [AARNet Melbourne Read-only Test Collection #1](https://app.globus.org/file-manager?origin_id=af7fa138-6565-4a6e-a863-2292a34fa1eb&origin_path=%2F&two_pane=false)
 - [AARNet Melbourne Read-only Test Collection #2](https://app.globus.org/file-manager?origin_id=ea66df1d-7642-4e90-99ae-87a11e4c0678&origin_path=%2F&two_pane=false)